aurelia/v1/protractor/README.md

 Then run `au protractor`.

-To perform a test-run in interactive mode, do `au protractor`.

 To ask the `protractor` to start the application first and then start testing: `au protractor --headless --start`

 The two following flags are useful when using `--start` flag: